 YMCA- Students are dismissed to the gym and remain in the care of YMCA employees until they are picked up by parents.

 Car Riders – We ask that parents do not park or leave their car.
 For safety reasons, we do not allow parents on the front porch at dismissal.
 Signs will be issued to put in car windshields; this will help speed up the car rider line and identify adults/guardians that are eligible to pick up a student at the end of a school day.
 If you have multiple children, please display all names and grade levels on your car rider signs.
 Each sign will also contain a barcode for each student.
 Your sign will be scanned every afternoon to indicate to teachers and students that their ride has arrived.
-If you have lost your sign, you will be asked show your ID to verify you are permitted to pick up a student OR you may display your child's student ID barcode from Parent Access Center (PAC).
-Please view the following video for instructions on how to locate this barcode. https://youtu.be/bhg0b4JoiEw
+If you have lost your sign, you will be asked to show your ID to verify you are permitted to pick up a student.

 Extreme Weather Dismissal- This only affects WALKERS/BIKERS.

-We ask when the weather is this extreme that you come through the car line to pick up your child.
-Walker/Biker students who are not picked up will be placed in the car rider line.
+For everyone's safety, we ask when the weather is this extreme that you come through the car line to pick up your child.
+Walker/Biker students who are not picked up at the school doors will be placed in the car rider line.

 Please note that our weather changes drastically in a matter of minutes.
 Principals use their judgment in favor of student safety...be patient when the weather changes.